simondoku/small-business-crm/README.md

 ### Dashboard

 The dashboard provides an overview of your business with:
-- Sales metrics
+- Sales metrics (revenue, transactions, average sale, new customers)
-- Top-selling products
+- Top-selling products with quantity tracking
-- Recent transactions
+- Recent transactions with customer details
-- Sales trends
+- Sales trends visualized by day, week, month and year
+- Admin controls for system management

 ### Products

 Manage your product catalog:
 - Add new products with name, price, and stock quantities
+- Organize products using categories for better inventory management
 - Edit existing products
-- Remove products from your inventory
+- Track stock levels with automatic warnings for low inventory
+- Filter products by category for easier navigation

 ### Customers